kashishver-ma/Aws-learnings/beginner/01_s3_static_site/Readme.md

 http://my-static-site-kashish.s3-website-<region>.amazonaws.com/doesnotexist

-This should display your error.html page.
+sThis should display your error.html page.

 ###This is your high level architecture for the same :